Index Page 1 2 3 4 5 6

 of night with no street lighting; he had the bad luck to have a county policeman

 What brings this to mind?
 A piece in the Miami Herald "Saturday Speakup" where readers get things off their chest or express their concerns and opinions.
 I was impressed!
-I emailed the author, Mark Franek, Dean of Students and English teacher at William Penn Charter School in Philadelphia, Pa., and he replied:
+I emailed the author, Mark Franek, then Dean of Students and English teacher at William Penn Charter School in Philadelphia, Pa., and he replied:

 See The Value of Used Cars by Mark Franek.